The Canary Islands Travel Advice

 Threat level: Low

-The current safety travel advice for the Canary Islands is to remain cautious throughout your visit, however the risk of trouble or attack is extremely low.
+The current travel advice for the Canary Islands is to remain cautious throughout your visit, however the risk of trouble or attack is extremely low.

-Located just off the southern coast of Morocco, the 7 main islands are considered to be on the outermost parts of Europe.
+The Canary Islands are part of Spain and are located just off the southern coast of Morocco, the 7 main islands are considered to be on the outermost parts of Europe.
 The islands are a popular tourist destination, as such the security is at a relatively high standard and crime rates are low.

 Recent Security Risk Events